Villers-Bocage, Calvados

 Villers-Bocage (/fr/) is a commune in the Calvados department in the Normandy region in Northern France.

+The commune is listed as a Village étape.

 History

 Second World War

 The Battle of Villers-Bocage was a significant battle between British and German forces on 13 June 1944 during the Battle of Normandy.

 Further fighting occurred two weeks later during Operation Epsom, during which the village was destroyed by 250 RAF heavy bombers.